tim-janik/assets/mathjax-svg-asana/README.md

 Initial objectives:

-- [ ] Keep the *compressed* size around or below 1MB to make embedding affordable.
+- [√] Keep the *compressed* size around or below 1MB to make embedding affordable.
-- [ ] Support rendering from file:/// URLs.
+- [√] Support rendering from file:/// URLs.
 	- At least Firefox has problems loading the font files for HTML-CSS and CommonHTML from local files.
 But this can be achieved with using the SVG output.
-- [ ] Support rendering with non-TeX fonts, e.g. Asana-Math.
+- [√] Support rendering with non-TeX fonts, i.e. Asana-Math.
-	- At the moment (MathJax-2.7.5), only the HTML-CSS and SVG output support font selections other than TeX.
+	- At the moment (MathJax-2.7.5), only the HTML-CSS and SVG outputs support font selections other than TeX.
-- [ ] Allow "Copy & Paste" for formulas.
+- [√] Allow "Copy & Paste" for formulas.
-	- Firefox supports "Copy & Paste" from the HTML-CSS, CommonHTML and PreviewHTML outputs, Chrome inflates the pasted contents from CommonHTML with an additional newline per character, but otherwise seems to work well.
+	- Firefox supports "Copy & Paste" from the HTML-CSS, CommonHTML and PreviewHTML outputs.
+Chrome inflates the pasted contents from CommonHTML with an additional newline per character, but otherwise seems to work well.
 Pasting from the SVG output is not possible.

-* **stripped-mathjax-2.7.5.1.tar.xz** \
+	- Achieved by selecting the PreviewHTML output.

-	First release, extract and use as: \
+Extract the release tarball and use it as: \
 	`<script src="./stripped-mathjax/MathJax.js?config=TeX-AMS_SVG-full" type="text/javascript"></script>`

+* **stripped-mathjax-2.7.5.2.tar.xz**: Change of location and improved automation
+* **stripped-mathjax-2.7.5.1.tar.xz**: First release